Nisar-99/Nisar-99/README.md

 ## Hi Salesforce Ohana👋

-Make Your Salesforce development faster using App and components.
-Please find below.
+Make Your Salesforce development faster using App and LWC Components.

 ### Apps